Toyota Hybrid & EV Guide

 Plug-in Hybrid Electric Vehicle (PHEV)

-A plug-in hybrid electric vehicle operates in much the same way as an HEV.
+A plug-in hybrid electric vehicle operates pretty much the same way as an HEV.
 However, being able to plug in a PHEV to extend the electric-only driving range is what sets them apart.

 The Toyota Prius Prime is a perfect example of this.
 It has the ability to commute up to 40km and reach 135km/h in EV mode.
 Additionally, it has a combined range of up to 1,035km.
 It also has one of the fastest charging times in its class, with no additional special equipment needed.